 Vern is a horticulturist and among other things, a greenhouse farmer.
 He has high voltage power transmission lines on his property, by way of right of entry orders, and is surrounded by oil and gas activity.
 Vern is a property rights advocate, director of the Action Surface Rights Association, Director of the Alberta Surface Rights Federation, and member of the Warburg Pembina Surface Rights Group.
 He is well versed in surface rights matters and likes to research court cases.
 Vern says “I have grave concerns over the undermining of the principle that the landowners are to be made whole for the use of their lands for energy activities, and about oil and gas producers withholding payment of municipal tax“.

-The next steps are to focus on Priority Actions recently identified, include more Albertans and Canadians, incorporate the Polluter Pay Federation, conduct a membership drive, elect a board of directors, and hire full time paid staff.
+Update January 11, 2020: The Federation has not been incorporated as a federal non-profit Canadian corporation.
+The next steps are to focus on Priority Actions, include more Albertans and Canadians, conduct a membership drive, elect a new board of directors, and hire full time paid staff.
 See the Foundation Document Links on the title Polluter Pay Federation Page.